-Oya Topçuoğlu is a Lecturer in the Middle East and North African Languages Program at Northwestern University.
+Oya Topçuoğlu is Assistant Professor of Instruction in the Middle East and North African Languages Program at Northwestern University.
 She holds a Ph.D. in the Art and Archaeology of the Ancient Near East from the Department of Near Eastern Languages and Civilizations at the University of Chicago, and a BA in Ottoman History from Boğaziçi University in Istanbul.

 Dr. Topçuoğlu teaches on a range of subjects, including modern Turkish language and culture, and the history and archaeology of the Middle East.
 Her first-year seminar, We Are What We Eat: Turkish Food Culture and Cuisine, explores Turkish identity, politics, and history through the lens of food from the Middle Ages to today.
 Taking advantage of the unique resources of the university and of the city of Chicago, the seminar introduces students to global issues such as identity, immigration, international relations, and religion.
 In 2019-2020, Dr.Topçuoğlu was selected to the Associated Student Government Faculty & Administrator Honor Roll for her Freshmen Seminar.
 Dr. Topçuoğlu also teaches an upper-level undergraduate seminar on the relationship of archaeology and politics in the modern Middle East, touching upon issues of nation-building, nationalism, identity-formation, colonialism, and education.